How to make money fast: 7 ways to earn extra cash

 Do you really need a second car that spends most of its time sitting in your driveway until it’s time to renew rego and insurance again?
 Could you sell some of the equipment you bought when you decided it was a good idea to take up golf, surfing or sea kayaking?

-Selling your unused possessions is a quick, tax-free cash injection that can get you back into the black (and clear out your garage too).
+Selling your unused possessions is a quick, tax-free cash injection that can help you make money fast (and clear out your garage too).

-You will be stunned how much a well organised garage sale can raise from getting rid of your Alladdin’s cave of unused “stuff”.
+You will be stunned how much a well organised garage sale can raise from getting rid of your Aladdin’s cave of unused “stuff”.

 The alternative to selling your possessions is to set them to work.